brigadecore/brigade/docs/topics/github.md

 Brigade provides GitHub integration for triggering Brigade builds from GitHub events.

-Brigade integrates with GitHub by providing GitHub webhook implementations for the `push` and `pull_request` events.
+Brigade integrates with GitHub by providing GitHub webhook implementations for the following events:

+- `push`: Fired whenever something is pushed
+- `pull_request`: Fired whenever a pull request's state is changed.
+See the `action` value in the payload, which will be one of the following:
+  - opened
+  - closed
+  - assigned
+  - unassigned
+  - review_requested
+  - review_request_removed
+  - labeled
+  - unlabled
+  - edited
+  - reopened
+- `create`: Fired when a tag, branch, or repo is created.
+- `release`: Fired when a new release is created.
+- `status`: Fired when a status change happens on a commit.
+- `commit_comment`: Fired when a comment is added to a commit.

 You must be running `brigade-gateway` in a way that makes it available to GitHub.
 (For example, assign it a publicly routable IP and domain name.)

 ## Configuring